 False: Anyone who has ever looked for an acne solution knows that the leading ingredient is benzoyl peroxide and salicylic acid.
 These are recommended because benzoyl peroxide blasts bacteria and salicylic acid unclogs your pores.
 But that doesn't mean you have to irritate your face.
 A review published in Expert Opinion Pharmacotherapy found no difference between 2.5 benzoyl peroxide products and ones that had 10% - other than the stronger products could be more irritating.

-The beauty of Naturasil Acne solution is it's an all-natural and organic-based product that has Chamomile Flower Oil, Cymbopogon Martini Leaf Oil, Lavender Oil, Orange Peel Oil, Pelargonium Leaf Oil, and Isopropyl Alcohol and Phosphoricum Acidum (Phosphoric Acid).
+The beauty of Naturasil Acne solutions is it's an all-natural and organic-based product that has Chamomile Flower Oil, Cymbopogon Martini Leaf Oil, Lavender Oil, Orange Peel Oil, Pelargonium Leaf Oil, Isopropyl Alcohol and Phosphoricum Acidum (Phosphoric Acid).

 Myth: Stress can't cause acne